How is the speed of a wave calculated?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-The speed of a wave is calculated by multiplying its frequency by its wavelength.
-This relationship stems from the definition of wave speed, which represents how far the wave travels in a given amount of time.
+The speed of a wave is determined by the product of its frequency and wavelength.
+This relationship comes from the definition of wave speed, which states that speed is equal to the distance traveled per unit of time.

 Subscribe